Davenport-Physics/DarkGeant4/README.md

 ## Supported Platforms

 RHEL 6/7, its derivatives and Ubuntu 16.04 are fully supported.
-Instructions on installing DarkGeant4 and Geant4.x can be found within the [wiki](https://github.com/Davenport-Physics/DarkGeant4/wiki/Compiling-and-Installing-Geant4.9.6) for the various platforms.
+Mac OSX 10.13.1 is also supported.
+Instructions on installing DarkGeant4 and Geant4.x can be found within the [wiki](https://github.com/Davenport-Physics/DarkGeant4/wiki/Compiling-and-Installing-Geant4.10.3.x) for the various platforms.

 Platforms not officially supported may still be able to run DG4, provided that the necessary dependencies are met.

-### Known unsupported working platforms
+### Known working but unsupported platforms

 Ubuntu 14.04    (cmake3 needs a ppa)